genomic-medicine-sweden/Twist_Solid/docs/run_on_restricted_system_env.md

 mkdir venv && tar xvf env.tar.gz -C venv/ source venv/bin/activate

-# Variable that will be used lated
+# Variables that will be used later
 PATH_TO_ENV=${PWD}
 PATH_TO_HYDRA_MODULES=${PWD}/hydra-genetics
 PATH_TO_FOLDER_WITH_PIPELINE=${PWD}/Twist_Solid